 Made from air dry or polymer clay, these seagulls are easy to sculpt to add to a miniature scene.
 You can perch them on pilings, rocks or add them to the roof of a house or boat.

 Seagulls are an easy shape to sculpt, even in the small scales used for dollhouse displays.
-This is a good bird to practise with, and an easy project if you make it with air dry clay.
+This is a good bird to practice with, and an easy project if you make it with air dry clay.
 Once you work out how to make them, you can make them larger for home decor, or make them out of fondant icing to add to summer cakes or cupcakes.
 The process of sculpting them remains the same, regardless of which material you use.

 06 of 13

 These sailboats can be made in a range of scales and are easy to make with paper or fabric sails and simply carved hulls.
 If you don't want to make them from carved craft wood, shape the hulls from floral arrangement foam, and give them a good protective coating of paint.